-If the hearing results in a finding that a respondent is responsible for violating the SVSH Policy, then the respondent's supervisor or other appropriate administrative authority will, if they did not already do so, consult with the Title IX Officer as described in Assessment and Consultation (Stage 2) of the Framework.
-If the Respondent's supervisor or appropriate administrative authority already took these steps (because the investigator preliminarily determined the respondent violated the SVSH Policy), then they may but are not required to repeat them before proposing a resolution (for example, when the finding from the hearing is different from the investigator's preliminary determination).
+If the final finding is that a respondent is responsible for violating the SVSH Policy, then the respondent's supervisor or other appropriate administrative authority will, if they did not already do so, consult with the Title IX Officer as described in Assessment and Consultation (Stage 2) of the Framework.
+If the Respondent's supervisor or appropriate administrative authority already took this step (because the investigator determined or preliminarily determined the respondent violated the SVSH Policy), then they may but are not required to repeat it before proposing a resolution (for example, when the finding following any hearing or appeal is different from the investigator's determination or preliminary determination).
 The Respondent's supervisor or other appropriate administrative authority will propose a decision regarding how to resolve the matter.
 The proposal must be submitted to the Chancellor's designee for review and approval.